-Payment of contributory/new-style ESA is limited to 12 months, unless you're placed in the 'support group' (see 'The assessment phase and the Work Capability Assessment' section in this information).
+Payment of new-style ESA is usually limited to 12 months.
+However, it can be paid for longer if you're placed in the 'support group'.
+People with Parkinson's may qualify for this (see 'How will my eligibility for ESA be assessed?' section on page 5).